rizafahmi/elixirdose-pouchdb/article/part2.md

 > View on github

+With this, we moved dummy data into javascript file.
 After that, open our html file then add `pouchApp` module in `ng-app` so it'll connect.
 And also remove `ng-init` then replace it with `ng-controller`.